wkhere/stackless/Doc/library/winsound.rst

 .. function:: PlaySound(sound, flags)

-   Call the underlying :cfunc:`PlaySound` function from the Platform API.
+   Call the underlying :c:func:`PlaySound` function from the Platform API.
 The *sound* parameter may be a filename, audio data as a string, or ``None``.
 Its interpretation depends on the value of *flags*, which can be a bitwise ORed combination of the constants described below.
 If the *sound* parameter is